Diner: The Stellar Cast List And Subtle Story That Changed Movies

 Mickey Rourke As Robert 'Boogie' Sheftell

-By the time he was in Diner, Rourke had played minor roles in a few films.
+By the time he was in Diner, Rourke had played minor roles in a few films, and had a particularly memorable supporting part as an arsonist in Body Heat (1981).
 Levinson liked Rourke’s combination of sensitivity and toughness.
 These qualities were perfect for his character, Boogie, perhaps the roughest one of the group.
 Boogie is the player of the group and is the one who finds himself in trouble when he owes money because of gambling.
 But he shows his sensitive side when Beth starts experiencing trouble in her marriage and struggles with an identity crisis.
 In real life, as on the screen, Barkin and Rourke became close friends.

 After Diner, Rourke went on to star in several edgy and even notorious films of the '80s, including 9 1/2 Weeks (1986) and Angel Heart (1987).
 His most memorable performances in recent years came in Sin City (2005) and The Wrestler (2008), for which he won a Golden Globe Award and was nominated for an Academy Award.